KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\settings\routes.py:284`

 **Description**:
-The `settings_roles_remove` method is designed to handle the removal of a role identified by `role_id` from the system settings within the EeazyCRM application.
+The `settings_roles_remove` method is used to remove a specific role from the settings in the EeazyCRM application, identified by its 'role_id'.
+It is likely called by an administrator or a user with sufficient permissions when they want to delete a role from the system.

 ---